filodb/FiloDB/doc/ingestion.md

     and goes until the maximum checkpoint offset.
 These offsets are per subgroup of the shard.
     Progress will be sent at regular intervals
  5. Once the recovery has proceeded beyond the end checkpoint then normal ingestion is started

+The Lucene index for the time series are also recovered.
+See [indexing](indexing.md) for more details.

 Checking on the shard status (possible via CLI right now, perhaps via HTTP in future) will yield a recovery status first with progress %, then after recovery is done, the status will revert back to Normal.